ScalingNoise: Scaling Inference-Time Search for Generating Infinite Videos: Experiment

 \textbf{UCF-101 Dataset.} UCF-101~\cite{soomro2012ucf101} is a large-scale human action dataset containing 13,320 videos across 101 action classes.
-We utilize the following metrics: \begin{itemize} \item Frechet Video Distance (FVD)~\cite{unterthiner2019fvd} for temporal coherence and motion realism. \item Inception Score (IS)~\cite{salimans2016improved} for frame-level quality and diversity. \end{itemize} We measure the two metrics using Latte~\cite{ma2024latte} as a base model, which is a DiT-based video model trained on UCF-101~\cite{soomro2012ucf101}, employing FIFO-Diffusion as the paradigm for long video generation, configured with k = 2 and m = 5.
-We generate 2,048 videos with 128 frames each to calculate $\text{FVD}_{128}$, a version of FVD which uses 128-frames-long videos to compute the statistics, and randomly sample a 16-frame clip from each video to measure the IS score, following evaluation guidelines in StyleGAN-V~\cite{skorokhodov2022styleganv}.
-As the base model, we choose StyleGAN-V, PVDM~\cite{yu2023pvdm}, FIFO-Diffusion, as they are representative open-sourced models.
+We utilize the following metrics: \begin{itemize} [leftmargin=0pt, labelsep=-5pt] \item \quad Frechet Video Distance (FVD)~\cite{unterthiner2019fvd} for temporal coherence and motion realism. \item \quad Inception Score (IS)~\cite{salimans2016improved} for frame-level quality and diversity. \end{itemize} We measure the two metrics using Latte~\cite{ma2024latte} as a base model, which is a DiT-based video model trained on UCF-101~\cite{soomro2012ucf101}, employing FIFO-Diffusion as the paradigm for long video generation, configured with k = 2 and m = 5.
+We generate 2,048 videos with 128 frames each to calculate $\text{FVD}_{128}$, a specialized version of FVD which uses 128-frames-long videos to compute the statistics, and randomly sample a 16-frame clip from each video to measure the IS score, following evaluation guidelines in StyleGAN-V~\cite{skorokhodov2022styleganv}.
+As the base model, we choose StyleGAN-V, PVDM-L (400-400s)~\cite{yu2023pvdm}, FIFO-Diffusion, as they are three representative open-sourced models.